Do you believe in free will? Do you freely choose to make all of your decisions?

 This can make us feel uncomfortable, sure.
 But start to think about some of the decisions you made in the past week.
 Were they caused by something before it?
 Most likely, yes.
 You decided not to play baseball because it was raining outside or because you left your cleats at a friend’s house.
 You left a party early because your stomach hurt.
 You paid rent because you signed a lease because you were taught that it was important to live in a home.

 The causes of our actions can go all the way back to our childhood.
 Take Bandura’s Bobo Doll experiment.
 Children either observed an adult hitting a Bobo doll or being gentle with the Bobo Doll.
 The children did not choose which adult they would be observing.
 The children who observed the aggressive adult were more likely to be aggressive.
 This experiment was one of many that shaped Behaviorism and linked the “cause” of certain actions and behaviors to conditioning.
-Pavlov was able to make dogs uncontrollably drool through conditioning.
+Ivan Pavlov was able to make dogs uncontrollably drool through conditioning.
 What have we been conditioned to do?

-What Causes Our Decisions?
+What Causes Determinism?

 There are a few factors that you can play around with to pinpoint the causes of your actions and decisions.
 Some psychologists believe that your actions are caused by a combination of factors, including: